-- View duplicate record sets. - In Lightning Experience, open App Launcher and find Duplicate Record Sets. - In Salesforce Classic, click the Duplicate Record Sets tab. - To manage duplicates that aren't surfaced by a duplicate rule, create a duplicate record set. - On a duplicate record set list view, click New. - Specify a duplicate rule (in the Duplicate Rule field) or a duplicate job (in the Parent field). - In Lightning Experience, in the Related tab, click New.
+- View duplicate record sets. - In Lightning Experience, from the App Launcher, find and open Duplicate Record Sets. - In Salesforce Classic, click the Duplicate Record Sets tab. - To manage duplicates that aren't surfaced by a duplicate rule, create a duplicate record set. - On a duplicate record set list view, click New. - Specify a duplicate rule (in the Duplicate Rule field) or a duplicate job (in the Parent field). - In Lightning Experience, in the Related tab, click New.
 In Salesforce Classic, on the duplicate record set detail page, click New Duplicate Record Item. - In Lightning Experience only, merge duplicates in a set by selecting the Compare and Merge action.